tnzx-project/tnzx-protocol/README.md

 - **Device compromise** (malware on the endpoint sees plaintext before encryption)
 - **Nation-state signals intelligence** with per-connection hash verification (ghost shares have zero PoW and are detectable by an observer who validates every share hash)
 - **Global traffic analysis** correlating sender/receiver mining sessions by timing
 - **Malicious pool operator (MITM)** — key exchange is currently unauthenticated (trust-on-first-use).
-A pool operator who actively modifies traffic can inject fake public keys and read messages.
+A pool operator who actively modifies traffic can inject fake public keys, then read encrypted messages.
 Authenticated key exchange is planned.
 - **Blocking all mining traffic** (governments can and have banned cryptocurrency mining entirely, e.g., China 2021)

 **Assumptions:**